Example Address in: United Kingdom United States Ireland France Spain Germany Italy China India Japan South Korea Indonesia Australia Nigeria

 Japan

-Here are some sample Japanese postal codes, along with the cities they belong to:
+Here are some sample postal codes in Japan, along with the cities and regions they belong to:

 Common Address Mistakes